JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.2/Notes.md

 # Types of Processors

 ## RISC
-Reduced instruction set computer - aim to use as simple instructions as possible to be executed within a single clock cycle.
+Reduced instruction set computer - aim to use as simple instructions to process a higher number of instructions per second.

-The instructions are harder to translate since the compiler is doing more work and making more lines of code.
+Programs are harder to translate since the compiler is producing more lines of code.
 More RAM is needed to store these instructions.
+They use a fixed format for instructions and limited modes of addressing.

-However each instruction requires less **hardware**, **processing power**, and **energy**, meaning they are executed quickly.
-In this architecture, more room is left for registers and cache.
+However each instruction requires less **processing power** and complicated **hardware**.
+In RISC proccessors more room is left for registers and cache.
 Since instructions are uniform in execution time, pipelinning becomes feesable.

-90% of proccessors work off of RISC
+RISC is used in portable and small proccessors.
+E.G ARM

 ## CISC

 Complex instructuion set computer - aims to complete a task in as few instructions as a possible, making use of very complex instructions.

 The instructions are easy to translate from a high level language to assembly, but take more clock cycles to execute.

-They still appear in some desktop computers and laptops but utilize RISC practises and microcodes, since RISC proccesors are more benefical.
+CISC Requires less instruction cycles to get the same result as RISC.
+They  have variable instruction lengths and multiple address modes for instructions.

+Used in security systems and automation.
+Eg. Intel x86 and AMD.
+Utilize RISC practises and microcodes.

 ![image](https://user-images.githubusercontent.com/72783315/137929032-43626ccc-ba85-4076-ae26-34988aba1f5a.png)